amirkdv/biseqt/README.md

 ### Behavior

-#### Good
+**Good**

-1. When compared to the true graph, the assembled overlap graph typically has some missing edges (e.g %15 of edges missing) but very few wrong edges are added (often none).
+i.
+When compared to the true graph, the assembled overlap graph typically has some missing edges (e.g %15 of edges missing) but very few wrong edges are added (often none).
-1. Generated overlap graphs are (close to) acyclic.
+i.
+Generated overlap graphs are (close to) acyclic.
-1. As a consequence of the (i), the assembled layout path is consistent with the true layout in the sense that its sequence of reads is a subsequence (i.e in correct order) of the correct layout path.
+i.
+As a consequence of the (1), the assembled layout path is consistent with the true layout in the sense that the sequence of reads it announces as layout (its heaviest path) is a subsequence (i.e in correct order) of the correct layout path.

-#### Bad
+**Bad**

-1. When two reads are both mostly overlapping the direction may come out wrong and this can cause cycles in the overlap graph.
+i.
+When two reads are both mostly overlapping the direction may come out wrong and this can cause cycles in the overlap graph.
-1. There are occasional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).
+i.
+There are occasional insertions too which do not seem to be problematic since they are weak (i.e low scoring alignments).

 ## To Do

-* Perform assembly on condensed sequences.
 * Move seed expansion from Python to C.
 * Simulations: